clay-run/action-template-nodejs/README.md

 The `context` object exposes useful methods to structure your action.

 - `context.log(...logs)` allows the user to log messages and make them available on Clay
-- `context.success({ data, textPreview, imagePreview })` generates a return object indicating a success for the action function
+- `context.success({ data, textPreview, imagePreview, successType: context.status.SUCCESS_TYPE })` generates a return object indicating a success for the action function
 - `context.fail({ message, errorType: context.status.ERROR_TYPE })` generates a return object indicating a failure of the action function

 #### Handling Errors